 We strongly advise the dictum of Hippocrates; let your food be your medicine.
 Then you have all the benefits of folate with none of the side-effects of the synthetic form.

 Are you still watching black and white television and enjoying mainly meat and potatoes for food?
 You are at risk.
 It's time to step-up to colour.

 Because of folate's central place in the prevention of frailty-syndrome none of us should take this lightly; a deficiency means having to rely on crutches and a wheelchair long before our time.
 This is a vitamin that is essential at every stage of life.

 This page was last updated by Bernard Preston on 4th January, 2023.

 Also known as vitamin-B9, it is essential for many functions in the body.

 High folate levels are vital for children; it is strongly correlated with academic-achievement.

 Strawberry nutrition facts will tell all about the amazing properties of this wonderful fruit; it is even allowed on the ketogenic diets.

 Aim for at least half a dozen coloured foods per day; even a snippet of parsley in your salad counts for one.
-Try to avoid being overly-anxious, and feeling the need to count and weigh each item; just enjoy more of them.
-To the best of your ability follow the basics; you cannot do better than returning to the meals that your grandmother once put on the table.
+Try to avoid being overly-anxious and feeling the need to count and weigh each item; just enjoy more of them.
+To the best of your ability follow the basics; you cannot do better than returning to the meals that your great grandmother once put on the table.